AshishGogna/oe-protocol/README.md

 Each node also has a list of public keys of all the authority nodes in the network.
 It is stored in `registry/auths` file.
 When a new block is shared with a node, it accepts it only after verifying the digital signature of that block using the public keys available in this list.
 If none of the public keys are able to verify the digital signature, the block is not accepte.

-One more list of public keys is maintained by the nodes which is the list of public keys of the light weight clients, which the voters use as an interface to caste their votes.
+One more list of public keys is maintained by the nodes which is the list of public keys of the light weight clients, which the voters use as an interface to cast their votes.
 It is stored in `registry/lwcs`.
 When an authority node receives a new vote submission, it verifies the digital signature of the request using the list of public keys of all lightweight clients in the network, If none of the are able to verify the signature, the vote is not accepted.

 #### 2. Blockchain